yuleiqin/fantastic-data-engineering/README.md

 - [Tree-Instruct: A Preliminary Study of the Intrinsic Relationship between Complexity and Alignment](https://aclanthology.org/2024.lrec-main.1460.pdf) - The **complexity** of instructions can be represented as the number and diversity of nodes of their semantic trees.
 Therefore, the pipeline of improving instruction complexity includes: 1) tree construction; 2) nodes expansion; and 3) tree sentencization (remapping from tree to instruction).

+- [Infiniy Instruct](https://github.com/FlagOpen/Infinity-Instruct) - The infinity instruct method first collects high-quality open instruction datasets and perform filtering and tagging to give detailed description about each instruction (e.g., domain, knowledge prerequisite, abilities, fine-grained categories).
+Based on these attributes, high-quality instructions are chosen as seeds for expansion via Evo-Instruct.
+Finally, for each evolved instruction, multi-rounds conversations are generated.

 ## Dataset Pruning✂️